jackokring/hugo-a-gogo/content/aladdin/hugo.md

 It works well.
 It seems similar to how github pages works, but is written in go instead of ruby.
-It does take a little while to scan the documentation and setup, as some of the more complex themes don't work with some integration solutions such as CloudFlare.
+It does take a little while to scan the documentation and setup, as some of the more complex themes don't work with some integration solutions such as **CloudFlare**.
 Simple truths such as a theme being a fallback site make sense, as after some time migrating the templating to the theme and just using the site layouts for overrides just makes sense.